dice-group/DBpedia-Summarizer/README.md

 3. The generated summaries are stored in separate columns in dataframe files (e.g. `t5sum_nl_1000.csv`, `BARTsum_nl_534.csv`).

-## Generating Astractive Summaries for The Entire DBpedia Abstracts
+## Generating Astractive Summaries for The Full DBpedia Abstracts

 More details are descripted [here](DBpedia-abstractive-summarization.md) about downloading and processing the entire DBpedia abstracts.